tubsn/gpt-buddy/README.md

 ![Buddypreview](buddy.jpg)

 ## Latest News
-Important Information for the Prompt Temperatures Update from 2023-12-17
-The Update requires a new field in the prompt database called "temperatures", varchar(64) and null.
+Added realtime Data Injection into Prompts via URL Imports.
+For the latest Model Selector Update it´s neccesary to add a new Database field (model).
+Please Contact me for Help.
 As always before updating: rember to save your config.php, custom.css, main-nav.tpl and faq.tpl!!!

 ## Features
 Configurable Prompt Database including lots of examples
-Interactive Text generation based on predefined prompts with ChatGPT
+Interactive text generation based on predefined prompts with ChatGPT
+URL Scraping to inject Realtime information into our Prompts (e.g. Weather or Traffic data) Image Detection features (Open AI Vision)
-Fileuploads with Audiotranscribtion based on OpenAI Whisper
+Fileuploads with Audiotranscribtion based on OpenAI Whisper Text to Speech capeability
 AI Image generation via Dall-E3
 Integrated User- and Rights-Management System
-Detailed prompt usage statistics to identify workflows for your Company
+Prompt usage statistics to identify workflows for your Company

 ## Demonstration
 For Demonstration purposes please contact stuff@artmessengers.de